 Dr. Jacinda Abdul-Mutakabbir (Dr. JAM) has worked to expand vaccine access to minority and under-resourced communities, through working with faith leaders, setting up pop-up vaccine clinics, and developing “strike teams” to go door-to-door to share information about the vaccines and to offer vaccination.

 President Elect for the Orange County Chapter of the California Academy of Family Physicians

 Dr. Kim Yu has been working to expand access to COVID-19 vaccines by developing strategies to identify and reach out to those who have not been vaccinated, reduce barriers to access, and normalize the conversation about the vaccines with patients.
-She is also a member of the executive leadership team for the This Is Our Shot campaign.

 Expanding Access to COVID-19 Vaccinations Among People with SUD—A Q & A With Providers

 Q: How can I help improve access to vaccines for people with SUD?